AKloc/BookNotes/Deep Work.md

 	- "Bimodal": You turn it on and off for periods of time.
 Example given: Carl Jung going to his retreat in the woods when he had to write papers, but coming back and fielding all sorts of shallow work again.
 	- "Rhythmic": You have established patterns which become easy to follow. e.g., coming into work early, when no one else is around, and diving deep into work daily.
 Another example: Seinfeld writing a joke every day and crossing off his calendar when he does write a joke, with the goal being to not break the chain.
 	- "Journalistic": Turn it on and off at a whim.
 Author cited going on vacation with a guy who could just run off for a few hours and immediately go into deep work and then return.
 - Keep in mind: Deep work requires recharging.
-IF you
+If you want to use it consistently, you also need to take some off time and guard it (e.g., don't check work email at night)
+- Learning how to work deeply is a muscle that you can make stronger with exercise.
+	- Validation!
+"Grand gestures" like going to a different location and spending some money

 **What can I do with this?**